High School Parent/Student Handbook

 The School recognizes the right of students to express themselves.
 With the right of expression comes the responsibility to do it appropriately.
 Students may distribute or display, at appropriate times, nonsponsored, noncommercial written material and petitions; buttons, badges, or other insignia; clothing, insignia, and banners; and audio and video materials.
 All items must meet the following school guidelines:

-In order to ensure whether or not materials they wish to display meet school guidelines, students must present them to the administration twenty-four (24) hours prior to display.
+In order to ensure whether or not materials they wish to display meet school guidelines, students must present them to the administration 24 hours prior to display.

 Backpacks, Bookbags, and Purses